 It may look like a ski jumper can pull on any old form-fitting bodysuit and hit the mountain, but things are a bit more complicated than that.
 Their suits have to be made of a spongy material and can't be thicker than five millimeters.
 Additionally, the suits must allow a certain amount of air to pass through them; jumpers wearing suits without sufficient air permeability are disqualified.
 (This rule keeps jumpers from wearing suits that could unfairly act as airfoils.)
 These rules are seriously enforced, too; Norwegian skier Sigurd Petterson found himself DQed at the 2006 Torino Games due to improper air permeability.

 Those aren't the only concerns, though.
 In 2010, judges disqualified Italian jumper Roberto Dellasega because his suit was too baggy.

 What's up with the short track speed skaters' gloves?

 If you watch a bit of short track speed skating, the need for gloves quickly becomes apparent.
 When the skaters go to make passes or careen around a turn, they need the gloves to keep from cutting their hands due to incidental contact with other skaters' blades.

 There's more to the gloves than just safety, though.
 Since the skaters' hands often touch the ice during turns, they need hard fingertip coverings that won't add friction and slow them down.
-The tips can be made of any material as long as it's hard and smooth, but you've got to give American skater Apolo Ohno some style points for the gold-tipped left glove he broke out last weekend.
+The tips can be made of any material as long as it's hard and smooth, but you've got to give American skater Apolo Ohno some style points for the gold-tipped left glove he broke out in 2010.